Mercedes-Benz GLB

-The Mercedes-Benz GLB (model code X247) is a luxury crossover SUV produced by Mercedes-Benz.
+The Mercedes-Benz GLB is a three-row D-segment luxury crossover SUV produced by Mercedes-Benz.
 It was unveiled by the German manufacturer Daimler AG on 10 June 2019 in Park City, Utah.
 It was previously unveiled as a concept car to the public at the Shanghai Auto Show in April 2019.

+First generation (X247; 2019)

-The GLB is positioned between the GLA and the larger GLC in size, however unlike these vehicles the GLB is equipped with optional third row seating due to better space distribution.
+The GLB is positioned between the GLA and the larger GLC in size, however unlike those vehicles the GLB is equipped with optional third row seating due to better space distribution.
 The launch date for taking orders began in July 2019.
 The production commenced at the end of 2019 for the 2020 model year.